castro-gzlz/mr-plotter/README.md

 ### Is this your first time using *mr-plotter*?

-If so, please **don't be overwhelmed by the sheer number of options**.
+If so, please **don't be overwhelmed by the large number of options**.
 In most cases you will only use a few!
 To **get familiarized with the options** and **have a first contact with *mr-plotter***, I invite you to take a look at the [Usage Examples](#usage-examples) section which illustrates the operation of the package in diferent key scenarios (some of them might be of interest for you!).
 You can find **all the example configuration files** inside the [*config*](https://github.com/castro-gzlz/mr-plotter/tree/main/config) folder so you can have a feeling on the operation of the package.
 Enjoy :smiley:.

 ## Configuration file